VortexCoyote/x3tr0v.github.io/_posts/2020-03-09-Specialization.md

 - Written in Visual C++ within openFrameworks, with the ImGui and BASS library
 - Had prepared a small engine for parsing beatmaps and rendering them before the start of the specialization course

-In this post I will bring up some of the more interesting and niche problems I encountered while developing Encore that you otherwise normally wouldn't encounter developing tools and editors for other types of games.
+In this post I will bring up some of the more interesting and niche problems I encountered while developing Encore that you otherwise wouldn't encounter developing tools and editors for other types of games.

 ## Goal and Purpose
 The goal of my specialization course at The Game Assembly was to write an editor for a game called [osu!](https://osu.ppy.sh/), and for a specific gamemode within that game called [osu!mania](https://osu.ppy.sh/help/wiki/Game_Modes/osu!mania).
 The purpose of this project was to get more experience writing a tool for a specific game, while encountering new and unique problems along the way.